AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. Use `CTRL + click` to open the .NET Aspire dashboard.
 Once the dashboard loads, click the link to open our chat application.

 1. Let's test our new completions implementation.
-In a new chat session, type in the question, `What is the most expensive bike?`.
+In a new chat session, type in the question, `What are the most expensive bikes?`.
 This time the AI assistant should respond with "24K Gold Extreme Mountain Bike" priced at $1 million, and some additional information.

 1. Close the web browser and end the process in the terminal by entering `CTRL + C`.